SGpp/DisCoTec/docs/getting_started.md

 - `DISCOTEC_WITH_SELALIB=ON|**OFF**` - Looks for SeLaLib dependencies and
   compiles [the matching example](https://github.com/SGpp/DisCoTec/blob/main/examples/selalib_distributed/)

+## Paliwa hierarchization

+Select `hierarchizationBackend = paliwa` in the `[ct]` configuration section, or use `HierarchizationBackend::PALIWA` in the C++ hierarchization API.
+Applications must keep Kokkos and DDC initialized while using this backend.

 ## Run the tests

 Beware: Most of the tests in DisCoTec need significant resources